top of page

 6:55 PM

 She hesitated to try again, but a core of stubbornness wouldn’t let her quit.
-So, she again pushed her body upward.
-This time, she ignored the hot sparks of pain and did not stop.
-Some of the monitors beeped a little faster and she wheezed breathlessly; but she managed to reach an upright position.
+So, she pushed her body upward again.
+This time, she ignored the fiery sparks of pain and did not stop.
+Some of the monitors beeped a little faster, and she wheezed breathlessly; but she managed to reach an upright position.
 She smiled with grim satisfaction.

 She looked around the bed for a call button or a glass of water and frowned in frustration when she found neither.